Recipe: Polenta Toasts with Herbed Ricotta & Bacon

 Freshly ground black pepper

 Preheat the oven to 350°F and generously grease a 9x13-inch baking dish.
-Whisk together the polenta, water, and salt in the baking dish.
-Bake for 50 to 70 minutes or until firm.
-Refrigerate overnight or for at least 6 hours.
+Whisk together the polenta, water, and 1 teaspoon of the salt in the baking dish.
+Bake until firm, 50 to 70 minutes.
+Let cool until warm to the touch, then cover and refrigerate until chilled, at least 6 hours or overnight.

 To make the topping, cook the bacon until crisp.
 Drain the fat and refrigerate, if not using immediately.

-Mix together the ricotta, herbs, salt, and pepper.
+Mix together the ricotta, herbs, remaining 1/4 teaspoon salt, and pepper.
 Taste and season more if desired.
 Refrigerate if not using immediately.

 When ready to heat and serve, remove the chilled, firm polenta from the fridge and take the polenta out of the pan.
 Slice into 24 triangles and place in one layer on a large baking sheet.
 Brush generously with olive oil.